chris-hammond-ross/pi-podcast/README.md

 | `sudo systemctl restart pi-podcast` | Restart the service |
 | `sudo systemctl status pi-podcast` | Check service status |
 | `sudo journalctl -u pi-podcast -f` | View logs |

-## Configuration

-The service runs on port 3000 by default.
-This can be changed by editing the systemd service file at `/etc/systemd/system/pi-podcast.service` and modifying the `PORT` environment variable.

 ## License